sefakolcu/pythonSecretNotes/README.md

 # pythonSecretNotes
-You can crypt and uncrypt your notes.
-Every note will be added on text_file.txt
+This is a simple note cryption and uncryption program maded in python.
+You have to handle process in GUI which is maded for this.
+Every note will be added on text_file.txt after you hit crypt or uncrypt button.
+Also you can use password for extra protection. if you use password for cryption you have to enter password again if you want to uncrypt.